Dog Man

 Dog Man : The Ruins of California : The Buddha From Brooklyn : My Last Movie Star

-The story opens with a view to a world that Americans know very little about – the north of Japan during World War II.
-In a mountain village, we meet Morie, 30 years old, a fierce individualist who has chosen to break the law by keeping an Akita dog hidden in a shed on his property.
+The story opens with a view to a world that Americans know very little about — the north of Japan during World War II.
+In a mountain village, we meet Morie, 30 years old, a fierce individualist who breaks the law by keeping an Akita dog hidden in a shed on his property.
+During the war, the magnificent and intensely loyal Japanese hunting dogs were donated to help the war effort, eaten, or used to make fur vests for the military.
+By the time of the Japanese surrender in 1945, there were only sixteen Akitas left in the country.
+The survival of the breed becomes Morie’s passion and life, almost spiritual calling.
+Spanning the decades from the post-war occupation to the late 1990s, we see Morie and his wife Kitako in all phases of their marriage and lives, and follow Japan’s turbulent history into the modern age.

 Reviews

-“The Story of Morie Sawataishi and his magnificent dogs – with their superior intelligence, stamina, fearlessness, and almost spiritual call – is really about the search for enduring values and the determination to live life on one’s own terms.”
+“The Story of Morie Sawataishi and his magnificent dogs – with their superior intelligence, stamina, fearlessness, and almost spiritual call – is really about the search for enduring values and the determination to live life on one’s own terms.” – Cathleen McGuigan, Newsweek

 “Only a handful of visitors have tried to approach [Japan] through sympathetic imagination and not through surfaces or statistics, let alone analysis.
-Now, to that very small number, can be added Martha Sherrill, one of the most open and responsive writers around, whoe special gift is for entering other lives so deeply that we feel their longings, their confinements, as our own.
+Now, to that very small number, can be added Martha Sherrill, one of the most open and responsive writers around, whose special gift is for entering other lives so deeply that we feel their longings, their confinements, as our own.
 By the end of Dog Man, as Morie and Kitako pass through their eighties, we have come to know, and feel, their lives so fully that even the smallest detail . .. can bring tears.
-Sherrill somehow extends the story so deeply that it seems to stand for choices in all our lives.”
+Sherrill somehow extends the story so deeply that it seems to stand for choices in all our lives.” – The Washington Post

 Dog Man is an elegantly written account of a stubborn man who found meaning in old-fashioned values while his nation threw itself headlong into building an affluent, materialist, consumer-oriented society.
 In her wonderful journey to Japan’s snow country, Martha Sherrill introduces us to a world-and a gruffly independent personality-that transcend national boundaries.”